shafanahanna/Rat_One/backend/src/employee/README-profile-picture-api.md

 - Images are uploaded to Cloudinary with the following transformations:
   - Width and height limited to 500px
   - Automatic quality optimization
-- Images are stored in the `hayal_profile_pictures` folder in Cloudinary
+- Images are stored in the `upcline_profile_pictures` folder in Cloudinary
 - The secure URL from Cloudinary is stored in the employee's `profilePicture` field in the database
 - The frontend uses the `ProfilePictureUploader` component to handle image selection, preview, and upload
 - The `adminInstance` axios instance is used for API communication with proper JWT authentication